L-Forster/L-Forster.github.io/_posts/2018-02-20-bloc-jams-angular.md

 project_link: 'https://github.com/L-Forster/shadow-jumper-game'
 button_icon: 'github'
 button_text: 'Source Code'
 lead_text: 'A platformer game made using Pygame with custom sprites and soundtrack.
-This was made in collaboration with the popular book series "Shadow Jumper"!'
+This was made in collaboration with the popular book series Shadow Jumper.'
 ---